live-book/atlanta-dupr/vue-root/docs/activity/README.md

 | Piedmont Atlanta Fitness Center | Mondays, 6 p.m. to 8:45 p.m. |

 ## Group Practice
-The **group practice** is intended for intermedia Pickleball players to work on skills for advancing to a higher level.
+The **group practice** is intended for intermediate Pickleball players to work on skills for advancing to a higher level.
 During a **group practice**, we perform
 - drills
-- practive games focusing on specific skills
+- practice games focusing on specific skills
 - peer-coaching.

 | Location | Date and Time |